How to Use the Command 'psalm' (with examples)

 Explanation:

-: This flag specifies the path to the configuration file to be used for the analysis.
+: This is the path to the custom configuration file that Psalm should use for the current analysis.

 Code: